 ✦ The Tuesday market – Tianguis de los Martes

 This is another free market to visit while in San Miguel, but it’s only open on Tuesdays, hence the name.
 This enormous market is situated across the road from the Plaza la Luciérnaga (a shopping mall ex-pats call Liverpool).
 The market is a popular, open-market that mostly locals love to visit because it sells unique items such as tennis shoes, clothes, antiques, hand-blown glass, and even hand-made furniture.
 The only recommendation I would give when visiting this market is to arrive early.
 You may be the only gringo there, so know your Spanish!

 Fabrica La Aurora, located 0n Calzada de la Aurora street, used to be an old fabric mill or better known as a textile factory.
-According to the locals and ex-pats, this gallery is the perfect place to admire the stunning creations from local artists.
+According to the locals and ex-pats, this gallery is the perfect place to admire the stunning creations of local artists.
 Inside the building, you will discover its modern and trendy space filled with art galleries, studios, shops, and cafes.
 It is easy to get spend a whole day exploring this old fabric mill.
 Be sure and check out the small butterfly garden!

 ✦ Mercado Ignacio Ramirez